Julien-Fischer/linx/README.md

 Whether you're interested in submitting code, reporting bugs, or suggesting new features, your input helps us improve Linx.

+Please refer to the draft of [Contributing to linx](https://github.com/Julien-Fischer/linx/blob/master/CONTRIBUTING.md) for more details.

 ## Acknowledgments

 We would like to extend our gratitude to Eliver Lara and their contributors for their outstanding work